lcrostarosa/homekit-room-sync/README.md

 >
 > - Pre-alpha status: Expect breaking changes and incomplete features
 > - Untested: Has not been thoroughly tested in real environments
-> - Use at your own risk: May cause issues with your HomeKit setup
+> - Use at your own risk: May cause issues with your HomeKit setup.
+PLEASE BACK UP YOUR SYSTEM BEFORE TRY
 >
 > **Looking for contributors!** If you're interested in Home Assistant development or want to help test, please check out our [Contributing Guide](CONTRIBUTING.md).